The Ritz Dance Performance, June 1978

 moment the dance floor at the Ritz would be brighter than the Sun, the

-next moment the Disco floor would be plunged into darkness.
-Seconds
+next moment the Disco floor would be plunged into brief but total darkness.

-later white lightning bolts would flash across the
+later white lightning bolts created by strobes would flash across the

 a Disco Dance Teacher back in